Fatty Acids: Straight-Chain Monoenoic

 Animals and Yeasts: Depending on species, there are many membrane-bound stearoyl-CoA (Δ9-desaturase (SCD) isoforms that share considerable sequence homology and with overlapping but characteristic tissue specificities.
 In humans, there are two isoforms with SCD1 expressed in adipose tissue, liver, lungs, brain and heart predominantly, while SCD5 is expressed mainly in the brain and pancreas.
 The latter shares limited homology with rodent isoforms (four in mice, SCD1 to 4) and was once thought to be unique to primates but has now been found in other vertebrates, including ruminants, pigs, dogs and birds.
 Human SCD1 can utilize saturated acyl-CoAs with an acyl chain length of 14 to 19 carbons as substrates but favours octadecanoyl-CoA (stearoyl or 18:0-CoA) over others.
 In mice, SCD2 is expressed ubiquitously and is the main isoform in the brain, although it is induced by high-fat diets in adipose tissue, lung and kidney; it produces palmitoleoyl-CoA and oleoyl-CoA, while SCD3 prefers palmitoyl-CoA as substrate.
 In other species, isoforms of desaturases can have differing fatty acyl specificities.

 The CoA ester of octadecanoic acid is converted directly to oleoyl-CoA by these enzymes by a concerted removal of hydrogen atoms from carbons 9 and 10 (D‑stereochemistry in each instance).
 There are three components to the desaturase complex: a flavoprotein, NADH cytochrome b5 reductase, a haem-containing protein, cytochrome b5 and the desaturase itself, and they are believed to be situated next to each other in membranes.
-From X-ray studies of human SCD1 in complex with its substrate stearoyl-CoA in the endoplasmic reticulum, it has been shown that there is a cytosolic domain containing a di‑metal active centre consisting of two iron cations that are coordinated by nine conserved histidine residues and one water molecule, while four trans-membrane alpha-helices form a hydrophobic core.
+From X-ray studies of human SCD1 in complex with its substrate stearoyl-CoA in the endoplasmic reticulum, it has been shown that there is a cytosolic domain containing a di‑metal catalytic centre consisting of two iron cations that are coordinated by nine conserved histidine residues and one water molecule, while four trans-membrane alpha-helices form a hydrophobic core.
 Acyl-CoA substrates bind to the surface of the cytoplasmic domain both by hydrogen bonding and by ionic interactions between the phosphates of CoA and the positively charged surface of the enzyme that enable the acyl-chain to enter a hydrophobic tunnel, which extends to the interface of the cytoplasmic and transmembrane domains with its shape determining the positional specificity of the enzyme and the cis-conformation of the product.
 Molecular oxygen and a reduced pyridine nucleotide (NADH or NADPH) are required cofactors with the oxygen activated at the di-iron centre and reduced to water, while the ferrous catalytic centre is regenerated by transfer of electrons from cytochrome b5.

 Desaturation of stearic to oleic acid